Just the facts on this website...

 Why Independent

 I grew up in a solid Vermont Democratic family, but that party is much different now.
-The label of 'independent' began to appeal to me over a decade ago as things evolved and my views did not fit neatly into the boxes of either major political party.
+The label of 'independent' began to appeal to me years ago, around the time of John McCain, as things evolved and my views did not fit neatly into the boxes of either major political party.

 I will add balance to the legislature with an independent voice, free from the whims of party leadership.